WATER ECOLOGIES ~ Melting

 This opening session introduces the seminar’s conceptual framework through the lens of water ecologies and blue humanities, focusing on ice as a planetary sensor rather than a distant or marginal phenomenon.
 The session explores the paradox of tropical glaciers and their accelerated disappearance, placing them in relation to extractive economies and emerging data center infrastructures in Latin America.
 Ice is approached as both a material archive and a vulnerable presence, prompting questions of mourning, care, and planetary sensing.

-April 22nd
+Session 2 — April 22nd

 Focusing on Greenland and the Circumpolar Arctic region, this session dives into emerging environmental science on ice ecologies, its implications for climate justice, and the political consequences of accelerating ice-sheet melting.
 Rising sea levels, climate feedback loops, and glacial instability are discussed alongside questions of governance, sovereignty, and political ecology.
 Special attention will be given to Kalaallit Nunaat (Greenland) and how melting ice reshapes geopolitical claims, infrastructural ambitions, and indigenous rights, situating Greenland within broader planetary struggles over territory and climate responsibility.

-Session 3 — Geopolitics of Antarctica
+Geopolitics of Antarctica

-May 6th
+Session 4 — May 6th

-Jana will share experiences from her work in Arctic regions, both above and below the water.
-She will reflect on her first encounters with glaciers such as Vatnajökull in Iceland, Jostedalsbreen in Norway, and the Kangia Icefjord in Greenland.
-She will also speak about the acoustics beneath sea ice in the Barents Sea, made audible through the presence of bearded seals, walruses, and the sounds of melting ice.
+Jana will be sharing her experiences from her work in the Arctic regions, both above and underwater.
+For example, her first meetings with the glacier Vatnajõkul in Iceland, Jostedalsbreen in Norway and the ice fjord Kangia in Greenland.
+She will be talking about the acoustics under the sea ice in the Barents sea, made audible by to the Bearded seals, Wahrus and the melting ice Jana will also be talking about her return last year to the Folgefonna glazier on the west coast of Norway, after 18 years.

 BIBLIOGRAPHY